 They vary their exhibitions throughout the year.
-During our visit they had costumes there from the TV series Wolf Hall.
+During our visit, they had costumes there from the TV series Wolf Hall.
 These were fascinating and Jamie thought they looked very ‘uncomfortable’.

 Mum read most of the guide to us but Jamie was really captivated by the story of the ghost of the ‘Grey Lady’.
 You will have to visit yourself so you can find out about her, Jamie said it was his favourite thing about our day out.

-Downstairs near the café they have section about the owner helping some of the Pilgrim Fathers on their pilgrimage on board the Mayflower.
+Downstairs near the café, they have a section about the owner helping some of the Pilgrim Fathers on their pilgrimage on board the Mayflower.
 This is something I feel they need to touch upon more in nearby Boston so it was nice to read about them.
 The dining room next to this room is well worth a look.

 We stopped for our lunch in the café which was tasty and fairly priced.
-After this we drove onwards to our next stop.
+After this, we drove onwards to our next stop.
 More information on Gainsborough Old hall can be found at the end of this post.

 Thornton Abbey and Gatehouse – English Heritage property #2

 This was a good 45 minutes drive from Gainsborough as it’s right up near Immingham and the Humber estuary.
-But I figured that we may as well do them both in the same day as at some point along the line it did save us some driving time rather than doing them on different days.
+But I figured that we may as well do them both on the same day as at some point along the line it did save us some driving time rather than doing them on different days.
 It was our English Heritage exploring day after all.

 The car park for the gatehouse is tiny and we only just managed to get a space.
-The Gatehouse itself takes up a much bigger section in the English Heritage guide book than the hall yet we probably spent longer at Gainsborough.
+The Gatehouse itself takes up a much bigger section in the English Heritage guidebook than the hall yet we probably spent longer at Gainsborough.
 But this should not deter you from visiting because I have honestly never been anywhere quite like it.
-The gatehouse is breath taking in design.
+The gatehouse is breathtaking in design.
 I could have taken 30+ photos.

 Once you have paid or shown your pass in the small shop (toilet facilities are also available) you enter the gatehouse via a large wooden staircase.

-The 14th Century three storey gatehouse is the largest and one of the finest in the country.
+The 14th Century three-storey gatehouse is the largest and one of the finest in the country.
 The abbey was one of the richest in the country and the gatehouse certainly reflects that even today.

 There are a few signs dotted around the site telling you more about the abbey and giving you an idea of how it used to look.

-We spent quite awhile wandering around and exploring.
+We spent quite a while wandering around and exploring.
 It was fun to think what each area was used for or could have looked like.
 The oddest thing was the grass, it was so spongy in places that you felt like you were literally walking over empty spaces.
 The gatehouse didn’t look quite so lavish from the other side as we walked back.
 It was still incredibly impressive though.
 This concluded our visit.
 I have to say we were pleasantly surprised by both properties and I would certainly visit them both again, especially with an iGuide at Gainsborough old hall.

 English Heritage Pass

-With an adult English Heritage pass you are entitled to take along up to 6 children for free under 19 years old and within the family group.
+With an adult, English Heritage pass you are entitled to take along up to 6 children for free under 19 years old and within the family group.
 You can join monthly for £4.50 or annually for £54.
 Two adults would pay £8 monthly and £96 a year.
 They have reduced senior and student rates.
 You can find out more by following this link.